google/skywater-pdk/scripts/python-skywater-pdk/README.rst

 It includes tools for decoding things like file names into human readable descriptions.

-It also includes tools for combining files together.
+It also includes tools for combining files together and generating list of cells in libraries for the documentation.

 License
 =======